 Excavation and Construction

-The LSIC Excavation and Construction (LSIC – E&C) Focus Group (FG) will assist NASA in evaluating technologies that enable affordable, robust, autonomous manufacturing and construction on the lunar surface to establish a sustained human presence.
-Landing and launch Pads, habitats (surface and underground), roads, berms, power infrastructure are some of the infrastructural elements the focus group is focusing on presently.
-Relevant technologies of interest include additive construction, autonomous construction, excavation tools for lunar conditions, sintering, regolith processing, etc. In-situ repair and outfitting are other areas of focus.
+The LSIC Excavation and Construction (E&C) Focus Area (FA) will assist NASA in evaluating technologies that enable affordable, robust, autonomous manufacturing and construction on the lunar surface to establish a sustained human presence.
+Landing and launch pads, roads, berms, power and habitats are some of the infrastructural elements the FA is presently addressing.
+Relevant technologies of interest include additive construction, autonomous construction, excavation tools for lunar conditions, sintering, regolith processing, as well as in-situ repair and outfitting.

 APL Staff